right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 An open-ended question refers to a question in which options are not provided to your customers to choose their answers.
 Rather, it is informative in nature and enables your customers to express their viewpoints through freestyle answers which may be in the form of sentences, records, and stories.

-These questions allow respondents to provide detailed and personalized responses, giving you a deeper understanding of their experiences and opinions.
 Whether you're conducting customer feedback surveys, employee surveys, patient surveys, or student surveys, here are some of the most effective open-ended questions that you can incorporate:

 #1.
 What were the challenges you faced with us?